jogetoss/sp-saml-directory-manager/README.md

 This plugin provides **Service Provider initiated SSO.**

-To setup and configure this plugin, please see the documentation at https://dev.joget.org/community/display/marketplace/Service+Provider+%28SP%29+Initiated+SAML+Directory+Manager
+To setup and configure this plugin, please see the documentation at [documentation](https://dev.joget.org/community/display/marketplace/Service+Provider+%28SP%29+Initiated+SAML+Directory+Manager)

-Note: When building the plugin, if you encounter the error below:
+Note: When building the plugin, if you encounter the errors below:

+* LastPass dependency error
+  * Error

+    ```Failed to execute goal on project sp-saml-directory-manager: Could not resolve dependencies for project org.joget.marketplace:sp-saml-directory-manager:bundle:8.0.3: Could not find artifact com.lastpass:saml-sdk-java:jar:4.0.0 in osgeo (https://repo.osgeo.org/repository/release/)```

+  * Solution

+    ```mvn install:install-file -Dfile=libs/saml-sdk-java-4.0.0.jar -DgroupId=com.lastpass -DartifactId=saml-sdk-java -Dversion=4.0.0 -Dpackaging=jar```

+* Joget Enterprise dependency error
+  * Error
-    The POM for org.joget:wflow-enterprise-plugins:jar:7.0-SNAPSHOT is missing, no dependency information available

-    Failed to execute goal on project record-locking-form-element: Could not resolve dependencies for project org.joget.marketplace:sp-saml-directory-manager-8.0.0: Could not find artifact org.joget:wflow-enterprise-plugins:jar:8.0-SNAPSHOT -> [Help 1]
+    ```The POM for org.joget:wflow-enterprise-plugins:jar:7.0-SNAPSHOT is missing, no dependency information available.
+Failed to execute goal on project record-locking-form-element: Could not resolve dependencies for project org.joget.marketplace:sp-saml-directory-manager-8.0.0: Could not find artifact org.joget:wflow-enterprise-plugins:jar:8.0-SNAPSHOT -> [Help 1]```

+  * Solution

     To obtain this jar, you will need to find it in the extracted jw.war folder.
 You can also find it in your joget installation /jw/WEB-INF/lib directory.
 Please run the following command to install the dependencies.

-    mvn install:install-file -Dfile=jw-enterprise-plugins-8.0-SNAPSHOT.jar -DgroupId=org.joget -DartifactId=wflow-enterprise-plugins -Dversion=8.0-SNAPSHOT -Dpackaging=jar -DgeneratePom=true
+    ```mvn install:install-file -Dfile=jw-enterprise-plugins-8.0-SNAPSHOT.jar -DgroupId=org.joget -DartifactId=wflow-enterprise-plugins -Dversion=8.0-SNAPSHOT -Dpackaging=jar -DgeneratePom=true```

     *Take note of the version (jw-enterprise-plugins-8.0-SNAPSHOT.jar), and make sure you change it to your respective version.

 # Getting Help